ycombinator/advanced-search-for-legacy-app/README.md

 # Advanced Search for your Legacy Application
-## Step 3: Backfill older data

-Once the changes in step 2 took effect, all _new_ contacts were being inserted into MySQL and indexed into Elasticsearch.
-However, there are contacts in MySQL that were created before the changes in step 2 took effect.
-In this step you will backfill those contacts from MySQL into Elasticsearch.

-## Logstash
-Rather than write code to `SELECT` older contacts from MySQL and index them into Elasticsearch, we will use a tool called Logstash to perform this one-time backfill work.

-### Install and run Logstash
-First, download the latest version of Logstash from  https://www.elastic.co/downloads/logstash.
-For portability across different operating systems, we will assume you are downloading the zip file.

-Next, unzip the downloaded file.
-You can do this wherever you think is appropriate for your system; we will refer to this path from this point onwards as `$LS_HOME`.

-Before running Logstash, we need to create a config file for it.
-This config file is where we tell Logstash how to get older contacts from MySQL and index them into Elasticsearch.
-We will use [backfill.conf](backfill.conf) as our Logstash config file.

-Finally, run Logstash, specifying the config file:

-    $ $LS_HOME/bin/logstash --allow-env --config backfill.conf
+## Step 4: Add search to your application

+At the end of step 3 the contacts in Elasticsearch are in sync with those in MySQL.
+Now we are ready to add search capability to your application.
+Specifically, we will:
+- Add a new API to your application to perform searches: `GET /api/contacts/search`
+- Add a text box on the home page where users can enter their search terms
+- Show search results on the home page

 ## Next Step

-The next step is [Step 4](../../tree/step-4-search).
-In this step we will add search (UI and API) to your application.
+The next (and final!) step is [Step 5](../../tree/step-5-cleanup).
+In this step we will cleanup a very small bit of transient code we added in step 3.